 Accommodation Prices in Dublin

-Similar to many big cities in Europe, there is a wide range of accommodation options at varying prices in Dublin, depending on what kind of travel experience you’re looking for.
+Similar to many big cities in Europe, there is a wide range of accommodation options at varying prices in the Irish capital, depending on what kind of travel experience you’re looking for.
+Accommodation can be expensive in Dublin, but there are ways to save money if you’re looking out for it.

 If you’re interested in staying in a hostel while in Dublin, I’d recommend checking out Gardiner House, a converted historic Georgian house with a fantastic beer garden out the back, or Kinlay House Dublin, located right in the heart of the city.
 For young travellers with an adventurous spirit, I’d definitely recommend saving some money and staying in a hostel!